Network Device Registration

 A network device is registered with Cisco Umbrella through one of two methods.
 Authentication to register is provided in the device itself—in the form of a username and password, or in the form of an API token and key.
 Information about the API key can be ignored.

-For the following models, we ask that you enter the username and password for Cisco Umbrella in the device itself.
+For the following device manufacturers who have Cisco Umbrella or OpenDNS integration, we ask that you enter the username and password for Cisco Umbrella in the device itself.
 This allows it to authenticate and auto-register:

 Aerohive (integration is only supported on HiveManager Classic)